CSS Modern Layouts: What Actually Clicked for Me

 .footer { grid-area: footer; }

-The other main place I use Grid is responsive card grids.
-The auto-fill + minmax() pattern is probably the single most useful CSS trick I've learned in the last five years:
+Second use case: responsive card grids.
+The auto-fill plus minmax() pattern.
+Probably the single most useful CSS trick I've picked up in five years:

 .card-grid {